camba1/bolbeck-tool/Documentation/customer/main.markdown

 # Customer

 The customer module depicts all information related to the company's clients.
-When the module opens, a selectin screen is presented to the user.
+When the module opens, a selection screen is presented to the user.
 This screen presents a listing of customers information amd allows access to further customer details as the user clicks on the customer's name.

 ![Customer selection screen](Documentation/images/CustomerSelection.png)